BMP file format: Row padding

 ImageHeight is expressed in pixels.
 The absolute value is necessary because ImageHeight is expressed as a negative number for top-down images.

-Pixel array (bitmap data)

-The pixel array is a block of 32-bit DWORDs, that describes the image pixel by pixel.
-Usually pixels are stored "bottom-up", starting in the lower left corner, going from left to right, and then row by row from the bottom to the top of the image.
-Unless BITMAPCOREHEADER is used, uncompressed Windows bitmaps also can be stored from the top to bottom, when the Image Height value is negative.

-In the original OS/2 DIB, the only four legal values of color depth were 1, 4, 8, and 24 bits per pixel (bpp).

-Contemporary DIB Headers allow pixel formats with 1, 2, 4, 8, 16, 24 and 32 bits per pixel (bpp).
-GDI+ also permits 64 bits per pixel.
+This formula applies to uncompressed pixel arrays only; RLE-compressed bitmaps hold a variable-length encoded data stream instead (see below).

-Padding bytes (not necessarily 0) must be appended to the end of the rows in order to bring up the length of the rows to a multiple of four bytes.
-When the pixel array is loaded into memory, each row must begin at a memory address that is a multiple of 4.
-This address/offset restriction is mandatory only for Pixel Arrays loaded in memory.
-For file storage purposes, only the size of each row must be a multiple of 4 bytes while the file offset can be arbitrary.
-A 24-bit bitmap with Width=1, would have 3 bytes of data per row (blue, green, red) and 1 byte of padding, while Width=2 would have 6 bytes of data and 2 bytes of padding, Width=3 would have 9 bytes of data and 3 bytes of padding, and Width=4 would have 12 bytes of data and no padding.
+When the pixel array is loaded into memory, each row must begin at a memory address that is a multiple of 4; this restriction applies only in memory — for file storage, only the size of each row must be a multiple of 4 bytes, while the offset of the pixel array itself can be arbitrary.
+A 24 bpp bitmap with Width=1 would have 3 bytes of data per row (blue, green, red) and 1 byte of padding, while Width=2 would have 6 bytes of data and 2 bytes of padding, Width=3 would have 9 bytes of data and 3 bytes of padding, and Width=4 would have 12 bytes of data and no padding.

+Pixel formats

+The BITMAPINFOHEADER (and later) supports 1, 4, 8, 16, 24 and 32 bpp; the older BITMAPCOREHEADER is limited to 1, 4, 8 or 24 bpp, its bcBitCount field excluding 16 and 32.
+Within a row, pixels are packed as follows: